Vaccination Mapping Tool: Live-Tracking Influenza Vaccination Claims of Medicare Beneficiaries

 The National Vaccine Program Office (NVPO), in partnership with the Center for Medicare and Medicaid Services (CMS), created this mapping tool as a resource for researchers, providers, and health care workers to track influenza (flu) vaccination claims rates of Medicare beneficiaries in real-time.* The new tool includes information for every community in the United States.

 The mapping tool shows claims data only for those 65 and older and covered by Medicare Fee-for-Service.
-This includes over two thirds of Americans 65 and over, but this information may not be representative of other age groups.
+This includes more than two-thirds of Americans aged 65 and over as well as disabled Americans under age 65, but this information may not be representative of other groups.
 This tool should be used to compare relative vaccination rates between different locations, populations and different weeks, months and years.
 Some flu vaccines given may not be recorded in the claims database due to administration at alternative sites or lags in claims submission and, as a result, the vaccination rates shown here may be an underrepresentation of actual coverage rates.

 ** The claims rate is the number of flu vaccine claims relative to the number of beneficiaries.